About This Project

 What this isn't

 Nothing here should be taken as a recommendation to replicate without working with a provider who understands what they're looking at.
-The dosing, timing, and monitoring described on this site were designed around my specific physiology, including my absorption rates, my pharmacokinetics, and my surgical anatomy.
-Your body is not my body.
+The dosing, timing, and monitoring on this site were designed around my specific physiology: my absorption rates, my pharmacokinetics, my surgical anatomy.
+Your body isn't my body.

 Who this is for

 If you're a clinician or researcher looking for granular, longitudinal patient data on cyclical protocols in trans women, this is also for you.
-I'd love for this to be a footnote in someone's IRB application someday.
+I'd love for this to end up as a footnote in someone's IRB application someday.
 The formal studies need to happen, and sometimes they start with someone saying "look, here's what I observed."

 If you're here to tell me this isn't real or doesn't count, cool.
 I have better things to do than convince you.
-But if you feel the need to email me about it, just know I will absolutely make fun of you.
+But if you feel the need to email me about it anyway, just know that I will absolutely make fun of you.

 Contact

-If you're a researcher interested in this data or a provider working with patients on similar protocols, I can be reached at admin@secondcycle.io.
+If you're a researcher interested in this data, or a provider working with patients on similar protocols, reach me at admin@secondcycle.io.
 I'm open to sharing additional detail in a confidential context that I wouldn't publish here.

 References